bugladen/NadekoBot/README.md

 # NadekoBot

-Nadeko Discord chatbot I made in c#, using Discord.net library.
+Nadeko Discord chatbot written in C# using Discord.net library.
 You can also create a very basic web-ui with the data that is in the Parse DB. [example](http://www.nadekobot.tk)

 ##This section will guide you through how to setup NadekoBot